XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: The Proposed Cross-domain Open-Vocabulary Action Benchmark

-Our work focuses on the cross-domain open-vocabulary action recognition task.
-This task aims to develop open-vocabulary action recognition models that are generalizable in \textit{unseen} target domains by training in the source domain, \ie, recognizing \textit{both closed-set and open-set action categories} in new test domains.
-To evaluate models in this task, we establish XOV-Action, a CROSS-domain Open-Vocabulary Action recognition benchmark, which provides a comprehensive way to analyze models across various situations.
-In what follows, we introduce the components of our XOV-Action benchmark in detail, as well as evaluation metrics and potential challenges.
+Our work focuses on the generalizable open-vocabulary action recognition task, which aims to develop open-vocabulary action recognition models that are generalizable in \textit{unseen} target domains by training in the source domain, \ie, recognizing \textit{both closed-set and open-set action categories} in new test domains.
+In order to evaluate models in this task, we establish XOVABench, the first CROSS-domain Open-Vocabulary Action recognition Benchmark, which provides a comprehensive way to analyze models across various situations.
+In what follows, we introduce the components of our XOVABench benchmark in detail, as well as evaluation metrics.